October 30, 2024

-Battery Energy Storage Systems - Lithium vs. Vanadium Flow
+Battery Energy Storage Systems (BESS) – Lithium vs. Vanadium Flow

 As we have explained in a previous blog, battery technology is improving, and costs are coming down.
 In this blog we look at the main technologies available, particular when it comes to Commercial & Industrial applications.
 At Nesa we recommend two technologies, depending on the customer’s specific needs, budget and timeframe – Vanadium Flow and Lithium.
 But how does each technology work and what are the advantages and disadvantages?